pixlkat/real_aes/README.txt

 - No silent key replacement
 - No database keys
 - No generation of weak keys
-- Uses PKCS7 padding, allowing encryption and decryption of binary data
+- Unambiguous padding, allowing correct decryption of binary data ending in 0x00
 - Will not accept "keys" of incorrect length
 - No support for AES encryption of user passwords
 - Fails hard when there are problems with encryption or decryption